CULTURES OF RACE AND RACISM - 2022/3

 K - Subject knowledge

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to provide students with an introduction to key topics in ethnic and racial studies.
-The lectures will expose students to key theorists and key debates and these will be supported by required reading each week.
-The seminars provide the opportunity to discuss these ideas in more depth and work in groups on particular tasks which encourage them to think critically and independently, and will help them in the writing of their essay.
-The seminars will also involve specific ‘news tasks’ which are allocated to different groups each week and encourage them to present a discussion of a news article in class.
-This will develop their presentation skills and demonstrate how concepts and theories discussed in class relate to contemporary issues and events.
+The learning and teaching strategy is designed to provide students with an introduction to key topics within ethnic and racial studies.
+The lecture content will expose students to key theorists, conceptual ideas and debates and these will be supported by required reading each week.
+In-class discussions provide students with the opportunity to discuss ideas presented in the lectures in more depth and to work in groups on particular tasks.
+Students will also be encouraged to relate the course material to current events, for example recent news articles will be discussed in class.
+The in-class activities encourage students to think critically and independently, and will help them in the writing of their assignments.

 The learning and teaching methods include: